-While there's no one-size-fits-all perfect credit card for everyone, the top American Express cards offer a little bit of something for everyone: higher cash-back rewards on everyday spending, travel point bonuses or credit to those who may not traditionally qualify.
+While there’s no one-size-fits-all perfect credit card for everyone, we found a number of American Express cards that offer a little bit of something for everyone: higher cash-back rewards on everyday spending, travel point bonuses or credit to those who may not traditionally qualify.

 Remember, the right card for you depends on your spending habits.
 Large families may find that groceries are their biggest credit card expense while young professionals may spend a lot on travel or dining out.

 The experts at CreditCards.com picked their favorite credit cards from a number of categories.
 Here are the American Express credit cards on their list.